maxwolf621/AZ/az-104/Test/pictures.md

 ```

 You need to identify which tags are assigned to each resource.

 What should you identify?

 ![alt text](image-477.png)

 Assigning a policy goes through all the items that might be affected.

-meaning this new policy would go through resources and check if they fit the filters to take action on.
+- Meaning this new policy would go through resources and check if they fit the filters to take action on.

-in this case, RG1 doesn't get anything assigned to it because resource groups are not considered resources.
+In this case, RG1 doesn't get anything assigned to it because **resource groups are not considered resources**.

-if the first part was not a resource group but lets say a VM, then the policy would have added (appended) another tag to already existing one and it would have 1 and 2.
+- If the first part was not a resource group.
+lets say a VM, then the policy would have added (appended) another tag to already existing one and it would have tag 1 and tag 2.

-in case of the storage account, that is considered a resource so it keeps its own tag 3 and the policy adds tag 2 alongside it
+In case of the storage account, that is considered a resource so it keeps its own tag 3 and the policy adds tag 2 alongside it  (no tag 1 coz it created after tag 1)

-## AKS & Kubectrl Creation
+## :star: `az aks` AKS configuration & Azure Portal for AKS Autoscaler

 ![alt text](image-478.png)

-:a: :
+:a:

 We need to configure autoscaler for the AKS cluster.
-We do not want to scale Kubernetes pods, so kubectl command is not needed.
+- We do not want to scale Kubernetes pods, so kubectl command is not needed.

-A: kubectl command is used for configuring Kubernetes and not AKS cluster.
+A: `kubectl` command is used for configuring Kubernetes and not AKS cluster.
-B: The az aks command is used for the AKS cluster configuration.
+B: The `az aks` command is used for the AKS cluster configuration.
-C: Set-AzVm cmdlet is used for VMs.
+C: `Set-AzVm` cmdlet is used for VMs.
-D: Azure portal, under node pools, press scale, then choose auto scale.
+D: `Azure portal`, under node pools, press scale, then choose auto scale.
-E: Set-AzAks, creates or updates an AKS cluster, the correct cmdlet is Set-AzAksCluster.
+E: `Set-AzAks`, creates or updates an AKS cluster, the correct cmdlet is Set-AzAksCluster.

 AKS clusters can scale in one of two ways:
-- The cluster autoscaler watches for pods that can't be scheduled on nodes because of resource constraints.
+1. The cluster autoscaler watches for pods that can't be scheduled on nodes because of resource constraints.
 The cluster then automatically increases the number of nodes.

-- The horizontal pod autoscaler uses the Metrics Server in a Kubernetes cluster to monitor the resource demand of pods.
+2. The horizontal pod autoscaler uses the Metrics Server in a Kubernetes cluster to monitor the resource demand of pods.
 If an application needs more resources, the number of pods is automatically increased to meet the demand.

-## Roles for Local Administrator :star::star:
+## :star::star: Roles for Local Administrator

 ![alt text](image-473.png)
 First the only user who can join Azure AD devices is `User 1`.
-- Since User1 is admin on machine.
+- Since `User1` is admin on machine.
 So, the machine can be added.

 Local Administrators Group on Microsoft Azure-joined Devices
 By default, the ones are local admins :
 1. global administrator
 2. device owners (device administrators).

-3. are managed under :arrow_down:
+admins are managed under :arrow_down:
 ![alt text](image-474.png)
 Since this is not mentioned, so we can assume default.